ampproject/amphtml/extensions/amp-auto-ads/amp-auto-ads.md

     <td>Object&lt;string, string&gt;</td>
     <td>{}</td>
     <td>
-      A map from attribute name to value for attrbiutes to apply to all
+      A map from attribute name to value for attributes to apply to all
-      <code>&lt;amp-ad&gt;</code>s injected using this configuration.
-Only the
+      <code>&lt;amp-ad&gt;</code> elements injected using this configuration.
-      following attribute names are allowed:
+      Only the following attribute names are allowed:
       <ul>
         <li>type</li>
         <li>layout</li>